nielsrolf/tensorboard-aggregator/README.md

 | _--subpaths_ | optional | `['.']`       | List of all subpaths |
 | _--output_   | optional | `summary`                 | Possible values: `summary`, `csv` |

-### Recommendation

-- Add the repository folder to the PATH (global environment variables).
-- Create an additional script file within the repository folder containing `python static/path/to/aggregator.py`
-    - Script name: `aggregate.sh` / `aggregate.bat` / ... (depending on your OS)
-    - Change default behavior via parameters
-    - Do not change `path` parameter since this will by default be the path the script is run from
-- Workflow from here: Open folder with tensorboard files and call the script: aggregate files will be created for the current directory

 ## Explanation